- Retina Research Foundation

 The irreversible loss of retinal neurons underlies the pathology of many blinding diseases, such as macular degeneration, retinitis pigmentosa and glaucoma.
 Therefore, effective cell-based therapies that can replenish the se cells via cell transplantation or endogenous reprogramming are urgently needed.
 To achieve this goal, it is crucial to gain a deep understanding of the gene regulatory networks and mechanisms that control the generation of different retinal cell types.
 Over the course of retinal development, retinal progenitors progressively generate diverse types of retinal neurons and Müller glia.
 However, the molecular mechanisms that control this process remain largely unclear.

 This study aims to identify the role of transcription factor Insm1 during mouse retinal development and regeneration.
-Our study will enhance our current understanding of how different retinal cell types are produced, as well as help guide cell based therapies aimed at replacing retinal neurons.
+The research will enhance the current understanding of how different retinal cell types are produced, as well as help guide cell based therapies aimed at replacing retinal neurons.

 Specific Aims: